siddh4rth-v/Algo_trading/README.md

-REad the Problem statement pdf
+Read the Problem statement pdf